 Ōtsuka Yasuo (key animator).

-Review refers only to a couple of subtitled random episodes and the two dubbed episodes listed separately below.
+Review refers only to a couple of subtitled random episodes and the two dubbed episodes listed separately.
 Consider this an indefinite placeholder.

 Glitzier and more like James Bond than the original series, with more international adventures and supervillains.

 TV series of 155 episodes.
-Number 145, and the last one, were directed by Miyazaki Hayao under the pseudonym of Teruki Tsutomu, to avoid association with television after his feature-film career had begun with Lupin III: Castle of Cagliostro (1979).
+Number 145, and the last one, were directed by Miyazaki Hayao under the pseudonym of Teruki Tsutomu, to avoid association with television after his feature-film career had begun.
 Red jacket.
 The American dub on the “Greatest Capers” release, by Carl Macek, is slick and apparently unfaithful.

 References here: Lupin III (1971).